Long read

 Determining the verb

 Verbs are the engines of our sentences; they propel our subjects into action and frame their state of being.
-In the world of AI-generated art, verbs inject life into static images, turning them into stories in a single frame.
+In AI-generated art, verbs inject life into static images, turning them into stories in a single frame.

 Action verbs indicate physical or mental actions a subject performs, such as running or thinking.
 State of being verbs describe conditions or situations a subject is in, such as exists or seems.
 Transitive verbs require an object to receive the action, such as holding a flower.
 Intransitive verbs do not require an object, such as laughing.